THE TUDOR DYNASTY

 The Act of Supremacy and the Schism from the Catholic Church

 As a consequence he was excommunicated by the pope, and with the Act of Supremacy (1534) Henry VIII declared himself “Supreme Head of the Church of England”, moreover Parliament legitimised the rupture by suppressing all monks’ orders, closing down monasteries whose wealth was transferred to the crown.
-This eventually led to the execution of Thomas More, Bishop of Canterbury, appointed by Henry.
+This eventually led to the execution of Thomas More, secretary, confidant and very close friend of Henry.

 The execution of Thomas More and Protestantism